Reputation.com

-Reputation (formally Reputation.com) is a business-to-business online reputation management and customer experience management company headquartered in San Ramon, California.
+Reputation (formally Reputation.com and ReputationDefender) is a business-to-business online reputation management and customer experience management company headquartered in San Ramon, California.
 The company claims its software-as-a-service platform helps businesses monitor and respond to online reviews, social media, and surveys; analyze customer sentiment; and collaborate to make operational improvements.

 History

 Reputation.com was founded as ReputationDefender by Michael Fertik in 2006.
 In January 2011, the company changed its name from ReputationDefender to Reputation.com as its focus changed to enterprise services.
 The business-to-consumer product line continued to be sold under the ReputationDefender name.
 In 2018, the business-to-consumer subsidiary was sold, along with related assets and liabilities.
 Joe Fuca, former DocuSign vice president and FinancialForce president, was named as CEO in August 2018.

-Sale of ReputationDefender Business

 In 2018 the company sold the ReputationDefender business line and related assets and liabilities to the Stagwell Group.
 The sale included all consumer-related businesses, including its privacy- and reputation-related services for individuals.
+ReputationDefender was acquired by Norton in 2021.

+After the sale of ReputationDefender in 2018, Reputation.com has reestablished itself as a software-as-a-service provider.

 In March 2020, Reputation.com announced the appointment of Rebecca Biestman as the company's new CMO.